EthyMoney/pi-dashcam/README.md

 # Raspberry Pi Dashcam

 ## NOTE: This is an in-progress project!
 I'm still working through some of the finer details.
 The base code already here does work for the most part.
-Recording works, starting and stopping works, but the auto-uploading and shutdown is untested.
-It is also not decided yet on how I will trigger the stop recording.
+Recording works, starting and stopping works, power input montoring works, auto-stopping and uploading works.
+The main pieces are all here, just need to do some field testing and polishing.
 #
 <br>